apache/activemq-website/src/components/classic/documentation/58-migration-guide.md

 3. OSGi integration has changed.
 The full details are at [OSGi Integration](osgi-integration.html).
 In summary:
     1. There is a single uber OSGI bundle
     2. The broker and webconsole are now configured via config admin pid files through an OSGi managed service factory.
-4. The ActiveMQ Classic binary file `bin/run.jar` has been renamed to `bin/activemq.jar`.
+4. The ActiveMQ binary file `bin/run.jar` has been renamed to `bin/activemq.jar`.